NiiazalyDzhumaliev/react-capstone/README.md

 ### Usage

-- You can use it as classic calculator
+- You can use it as Marvel Characters searcher

 ## Author